Layomx/Automatic-detection-and-georeferenced-sightings-of-the-Green-Iguana-in-Panama/README.md

 - Improve the graphical interface
 - Set up a central database for sightings
 - Apply different forms of data analysis and prediction models
+-

-I would like the project to be a success.
+I would also like the project to serve as a unique practice for my data skills